 Apart from assuring lenders that their repayment is assured, it also helps you to attend to the most pressing financial needs of your business and prevent you from making the mistake of spending the loan on irrelevant projects or fulfilling your personal needs.

 Mistake # 5: Accepting unrealistic repayments terms

 A business loan is meant to put your business in a better shape and not to leave it in a worse condition.
-Never be too desperate to accept terms and conditions that are not only difficult to follow, but also end up hindering the chances of your business making it to the next level.
+Never be too desperate to accept terms and conditions that are not only difficult to follow but also end up hindering the chances of your business making it to the next level.
 Always make sure you fully understand the terms and conditions of the contract before borrowing and also ask questions for clarification.

-Mistake #6: Not asking question
+Mistake #6: Not asking questions

 Always ask questions.
-This will help you eliminate confusions and reach agreement with the lender or “agree to disagree” with clarity.
+This will help you eliminate confusions and reach an agreement with the lender or “agree to disagree” with clarity.
 Never assume that you fully understood the lenders when you never did.